 The Full Governing Body of the Academy meet once per term.
 In addition, the Resources Committee which includes the Chair of Governors meets five times in the year (twice in the Autumn term, once in the spring term and twice in the summer term).
 As well as these formal meetings, all Trustees receive a monthly video report and spreadsheet detailing the management accounts so that all Governors have the opportunity to be fully updated on the financial position.
-These videos are saved in MS Teams and are accessible to all Trustees at any time.
+These videos are saved in MS Teams and are accessible to all Trustees for up to 6 months.